Stories of Service: Tyneside’s home front during the Second World War

 A new exhibition exploring lesser known stories - with Imperial War Museums

-Alongside the opening of new Second World War and The Holocaust Galleries in 2021, Imperial War Museum's Second World War and Holocaust Partnership Programme (SWWHPP) is supporting eight cultural heritage partners, including Discovery Museum, across the UK to engage with new audiences and share hidden or lesser-known, local stories related to these histories.
+Alongside the opening of new Second World War and The Holocaust Galleries in 2021, Imperial War Museum's Second World War and Holocaust Partnership Programme (SWWHPP) supported eight cultural heritage partners, including Discovery Museum, across the UK to engage with new audiences and share hidden or lesser-known, local stories related to these histories.

 [Image: A group of West Indian women recruited to join the ATS, wait for transport to take them to their train © IWM AP 14372D.]